boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/elastic-search.md

 ![Choose Authentication](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/Authenticationtype.png#width=358.5px;height=511.06px)

-4. If the Elastic Search server uses the `Basic HTTP Authentication` in the Authentication type, then, enter a valid Elastic Search username in the `Username` text box and enter a valid Elastic Search `password` in the Password text box.
+4. If the Elastic Search server uses `Basic HTTP Authentication` in the Authentication type, then enter a valid Elastic Search username in the `Username` text box and enter a valid Elastic Search `password` in the Password text box.

 5. Choose the `Live` mode option for this connection.
-6. Select a `database` that you want to query in the listed database associated with the given Elastic Search server in the database drop-down box.
+6. Select the `database` you want to query from the listed databases associated with the given Elastic Search server in the database drop-down box.
 7. Click `Connect` to connect the Elastic Search server with the configured details.

 ![Data source connection](/static/assets/working-with-datasource/data-connectors/images/Elastic-search/elasticsearchlive.png#max-width=100%)